We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other hormonal methods of birth control include:

-- Oral contraception: There are a few different types of oral birth control pills available, including a combination pill, which uses a combination of estrogen and progestin to prevent pregnancy, and a progestin-only pill.
-A person must take it around the same time every day to prevent pregnancy.
-These pills are approximately
+- Oral contraception: A few types of birth control pills are available, including a combination pill, which contains estrogen and progestin, and a progestin-only pill.
+A person needs to take the pill at around the same time every day.
+These pills are about

 - The patch: This adhesive patch contains a combination of hormones.
-A person applies it to their skin on the lower abdomen or buttocks and must change it once a week for 3 weeks per month.
-On the 4th week of the month, a person will not wear the patch so that menstruation can occur.
+A person applies it to their lower abdomen or buttocks and changes it once a week for 3 weeks of the month.
+On the 4th week, a person does not wear the patch so that menstruation can occur.
 The patch is

-- The implant: A healthcare provider inserts the implant underneath the skin of the upper arm.
-The implant is a small, rod-shaped device.
-This procedure involves an anesthetic injection and is done in person at a doctor’s office.
-The implant releases hormones that prevent over
+- The implant: The implant is a small, rod-shaped device that a healthcare professional inserts beneath the skin of the upper arm.
+It involves having an injected anesthetic and takes place at a doctor’s office.
+The implant releases hormones, and it is

-- Birth control injections: A healthcare provider injects progestin into a person’s upper arm or buttocks every 3 months.
+- Birth control injections: A healthcare professional injects progestin into the upper arm or buttocks every 3 months.
 It is

-- The ring: A person puts the ring into their vagina and leaves it in place, changing it once a week for 3 weeks out of the month.
+- The ring: A person puts the ring into their vagina, then changes it once a week for 3 weeks of the month.
 The ring is

-Barrier methods of birth control include many over-the-counter products like condoms, spermicide, and the diaphragm.
+Barrier methods of birth control include many over-the-counter products, such as condoms and spermicides.

-The only types of barrier birth control a person needs to see a doctor to obtain are the diaphragm or a cervical cap.
-Caya, a newer diaphragm, is available without seeing a doctor.
+The only types of barrier birth control that require a doctor’s visit are the diaphragm and the cervical cap.

-Barrier methods of birth control are generally less effective than other forms of birth control.
+Barrier methods are generally less effective than other forms of birth control.

 Permanent birth control

-Permanent birth control methods are surgical procedures known collectively as sterilization.
+Permanent methods of birth control are surgical procedures that are collectively called “sterilization.”

-People with female reproductive organs can have a tubal ligation.
-During this procedure, a person’s fallopian tubes are removed, burned, or tied off.
+A person with female reproductive organs can have a tubal ligation.
+During this procedure, the fallopian tubes are removed, cauterized, or tied off.

 A person with male reproductive organs can have a vasectomy.